09: Azure Key Vault Integration

 - Mount Key Vault secrets as files in a Pod using the CSI volume driver

-- Troubleshoot common issues with identity permissions and secret name mismatches
+- Troubleshoot common issues with identity, federation, and permissions

 This concludes the Configuration module.
 Proceed to Exercise 10 to learn about resource requests and limits.